Use Inter-rater agreement to evaluate the agreement between two classifications (nominal or ordinal scales).

 - K is 0 when there is no agreement better than chance

 - K is negative when agreement is worse than chance.

 In the dialog form you can enter the two classification systems in a 6x6 frequency table.

-Select Weighted Kappa (Cohen 1968; Fleiss et al., 2003) if the data come from an ordered scale.
+Select Weighted Kappa (Cohen 1968) if the data come from an ordered scale.
 If the data come from a nominal scale, do not select Weighted Kappa.